 626 Russell Street

 Nashville, TN 37206 (map)

 Warner is an enhanced option school, meaning we have an extended school day that ends at 3:45 p.m.
-Currently, our students receive instruction in the English language arts, math, social studies, science, and the related arts which include physical education, art, music, and library sciences.
-Warner participates in Nashville Public Library’s Limitless Libraries program, which allows our students to access age-appropriate books from any of Nashville's library branches.
+Currently, our students receive instruction in the English language arts, math, social studies, science, and the related arts which include dance, computer, physical education, art, music, and library sciences.
 We also have an advanced academic resource teacher who works with students to enrich their learning.
 Students working with her will participate in Destination Imagination, Young Inventors, and the Science Olympiad.
 Guidance and special education services are also available as well.

 Warner’s parents have established a PAC as the first step to forming a PTO.
-Warner offers classes for parents and holds literacy nights, math and science nights, and family dances to promote family involvement.
+Warner offers literacy nights, STEAM nights, and family dances to promote family involvement.
 We are committed to continued collaboration with parents and community partners to further strengthen our community and make Warner the school of choice for Nashville.

 8:00 a.m. - 3:45 p.m.